Learning Latent Interactions for Event classification via Graph Neural Networks and PMU Data

-When the PMU features are obtained, the GNN is utilized to perform the event identification task \cite{brain}.
-Compared to the previous machine learning-based methods that only use the data features as the input of the model, our event identifier combines the data features and the constructed graph.
-To achieve that, we use the node-to-node operation (see Eq. \ref{eq:v_e_2} to \ref{eq:e_v_1}).
-First, the node-to-edge operation is performed to the extracted edge feature.
-Second, the obtained graph structure is combined with the edge feature using element-wise multiplication ($\otimes$).
-Then the graph-based aggregation and edge-to-node operation are implemented, as shown in Fig. \ref{fig:main}.
-Similar to the encoder, the node-based function is represented by a two-layer fully-connected network that includes exponential linear units as the activation function.
-The event classifier is achieved by adding a two-layer fully-connected network in the end.
-It is assigned a weight to each neuron that prioritizes the most appropriate event type.
-In this fully-connected layer, the softmax activation function is applied to normalize the output to a probability distribution over estimated event types, which is commonly used as the last activation function of a classification model.
+When the PMU features are obtained, GNN is utilized to perform the event classification task \cite{brain}.
+Compared to previous machine learning-based methods that use only data features as model input, our event identifier combines data features and interaction graph.
+To achieve that, a node-to-edge operation is performed on the extracted edge feature.
+Then, the obtained graph structure is combined with edge features using the element-wise multiplication ($\otimes$).
+The process can be formulated as follows:

+Similar to the encoder, the node-based function $g_1$ is represented by a two-layer fully connected network that includes rectified linear units as the activation function, which can be formulated as follows:

+The event classifier is achieved by adding a two-layer fully connected network after vectorization, as follows:

+where, $H_i = [h_{i,1},...,h_{i,T}]$.
+In this fully connected network, the softmax activation function is applied to normalize the output to a probability distribution over estimated event types: